Civlac/SRWLED-Wiki/WLED-Programming-Notes.md

     }
 ```

-### Current Using the CHSV Colour Space
+### Current Use of the CHSV Colour Space
-As used in 3829 animation.
+As used in the first FFT animation in FX.cpp around line 3829.

 ```
     uint32_t leds = ledData;